DevSecTop/TF-via-PR/README.md

 > - Please [raise an issue][issue] to discuss proposed changes or report unexpected behavior.
 > - Please [open a discussion][discussion] to share ideas about where you'd like to see this project go.
 > - Please [consider becoming a stargazer][stargazer] if you find this project useful.

-## Changelog

-- All notable changes to this project will be documented in human-friendly [releases][releases].
-- The format is based on [Keep a Changelog](https://keepachangelog.com), and this project adheres to [Semantic Versioning](https://semver.org).

 ## License